AdamT84/rock-paper-scissors-lizard-spock/README.md

     - Pressing the play button will take the user to the game screen.

 - A game screen
-    - Player selection buttons to start the game and make their choice of rock, paper, scissors, lizard or spock.
+    - Player selection buttons to start the game and make their choice of Rock, Paper, Scissors, Lizard or Spock.
     - Computer selected and Player selected fields.
     - The result of who won or if it was tie.
     - The score for both computer and player and number of ties.

--  a game over screen.
+-  A game over screen.
     - Notifies the user if they have won or lost the game.
     - Reset button to clear the scores and restart game.